 The state of California is home to a large real estate market that includes many types of lodging for California residents.
-Mobilehome communities deal with their own complex real estates issues, such as landlord and tenant disputes and lease disagreements.
-If you are interested in renting or owning a mobilehome in California, itΓÇÖs important that you know the issues mobilehome tenants face and the different types of lease agreements that are available to you as a new mobile home tenant.
+Mobilehome communities deal with their own complex real estate issues, such as lease disagreements.
+If you are interested in renting or owning a mobilehome in California, it is important that you know the issues mobilehome tenants face and the different types of lease agreements that are available to you as a new mobile home tenant.

 What Are the Different Types of Mobilehome Leases to Choose From?

 There are two types of mobilehome lease agreements that are the most popular.
 The first type of lease agreement for mobile homes is when the new tenant owns only the mobilehome and is deciding to lease their specific park space.
 This type of mobilehome lease can sometimes cause difficult legal issues.
 This is because after a tenant gets comfortable and hooks up his or her utilities and builds patios, decks, or other improvements, the mobilehome can be argued as no longer mobile.
 Some landlords might take advantage of this by raising rent and levying additional charges, all based on the argument that you now are a homeowner.